kraiss/FES_RabbitMQ/step2_basics/README.md

 ### Consumers

- * It is time!
+ * It's time!
 Let's rewrite your consumer as a true consumer
  * Run at least two different consumers
  * Then publish messages to the queue
     * What is happening ?